dams333/lib-unit/README.md

 stop_malloc_catcher_and_print_leaks();
 ```
 ## More examples
 You can find a main.c file that tests all the cases acepted by the lib.
-Yes, that's a tester for a tester, testerception (compile it with `gcc main.c libunit.a`)
+Yes, that's a tester for a tester, testerception (compile it with `gcc main.c libunit.a -ldl -rdynamic`)